 - A second light

-Alternatively, you could diffuse the light by blocking it from hitting your subject directly with a diffuser, or thin material.
+Alternatively, you could diffuse the light to create soft light by blocking it from hitting your subject directly with a diffuser, or thin material.
 If photographing indoors net curtains work well to diffuse indirect light further for very soft shadows.

 Summary of how to create loop lighting in portraits

-1. Place the light slightly to the side of the subject
+1. Place the main light slightly to the side of your subject

 2. Set the light at least a foot (1 ruler length) higher than your subject